Alejandroacho/InvestorsBashScript/readme.md

 #### Assumptions

 * Yearly subscription will not be payed if some year before was invested €50k or more.
-* Percentage of the days in a year must be considered as first of January corresponds to100%.
+* Percentage of the days in a year must be considered as first of January corresponds to 100%.
 * When you rests 1% to fees percentage the final percentage is the fee minus 1.
 Ex: 14% -> 13%.
+* After 2019/04 I assumed that leap years has different calculation from normal ones.